 10 best things to do at Green Lake

-It's a rite of passage for all Seattleites to walk or bike around the 2.8 mile Green Lake.
+It's a rite of passage for all Seattleites to walk around the 2.8 mile Green Lake, and take in all the sights!
 This path is popular in all seasons, even on chilly, winter days.
-There's one lane for pedestrians, and another for cyclists, so remember to stick to your lane.

 Park at the East or West parking lots in Green Lake, or find a spot on the neighborhood streets.

 - West parking lot: 7312 West Green Lake Drive North.

 - East parking lot: 7351 East Green Lake Drive North.

 West Beach is the place to be on summer's day in Seattle.
 You'll know you've reached it when you see the old Bathhouse Theater that started out as a changing room for bathers in the 1920s, later becoming a local theater.

 The big draw at West Beach is the two floating docks with diving boards, that seem to attract all kinds of daredevils eager to show off their skills.
 Lay out on a towel on the grass, and munch on some snacks from the seasonal kiosk, while watching all the action in the water.

 The only downside to West Beach is that there are no restaurants or cafes within a short walking distance.

 - Parking lot: 7312 West Green Lake Drive North.